Sarplaninac vs Caucasian Shepherd: A Breeder’s Opinion

 Having “too much meat” on the muzzle is not desirable in Sarplaninac dogs.

-As for the Caucasian Shepherd Dog, it is difficult to determine if such a feature is permitted by the breed standard.
+As for the Caucasian Shepherd Dog, it is hard to tell from the breed standard if this is allowed.

 Molossoid vs lupoid type

-Molossoid dogs tend to be larger, heavier, and more robust, while lupoid dogs are more agile, leaner, and better suited for activities that require speed and endurance.
+Molossoid dogs are larger, heavier, and more robust, while lupoid dogs are leaner, quicker, with better speed and endurance.

-The Sarplaninac is often considered the golden mean, as it possesses a balanced combination of size, strength, and agility that make it an ideal working and companion dog.
+The Sarplaninac is the golden mean, combining size, strength, and agility into the ideal working dog and companion.

-Simply put, these dogs have remarkable endurance and can withstand unimaginable attacks.
-In the end, the scene may play out like in the movie Rocky Balboa, where the opponent wins the battle but not the war.
+These dogs have incredible stamina and outlast brutal attacks.
+In the end, it plays out like the Rocky Balboa movie, where the opponent wins the battle but not the war.

 Paws